Vaccuss/TrafficLightSim/README.md

-# TrafficLightSim
+# Traffic Light Simulator

+Written by Dean Ditton(2017) for Safety Culture technical interview.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+This project was built with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.

 ## To run